 But be warned.

-Draw your NHS pension early and your retirement benefits will be reduced to reflect the fact that your pension will pay out for longer.
+Draw your NHS pension early and your retirement benefits will be reduced to reflect the fact that your pension will pay out for longer, with fewer contributions having been paid.

 In fact, draw your pension at any age before your scheme’s normal pension age and you will face a reduction in your benefits.